 Consent, power, vulnerability and impunity

-Last week the Conservative Party Human Rights Commission released its report The Limits of Consent: Prostitution in the UK.
+On 25 July, 2019, the Conservative Party Human Rights Commission released its report The Limits of Consent: Prostitution in the UK.
 The Commission provided a balanced look at the evidence regarding the impact of prostitution and related policies, and posed the important question as to whether sexual consent is something that can be purchased.

 There was consensus within the broad range of stakeholders who provided evidence that external factors - primarily the need to survive - have a coercive impact on freedom of choice in the context of sexual consent.
 There was also agreement that prostitution is something that should ultimately be abolished.

 The report highlights inconsistencies regarding the letter, spirit and enforcement of prostitution related legislation across the UK, leading to “unacceptable variance in police attitudes towards people in prostitution, and widespread confusion within the legal system, and among the public and policy makers”.

 We reiterate and endorse the Commission’s recommendation that “the most effective way to safeguard sexual consent while reducing the market for prostitution to the greatest possible extent is to legislate to make paying for sexual services an offence”.
 We are particularly encouraged by the recommendations to repeal the offence of soliciting for sexual services, as well as measures to prevent the disclosure of historic soliciting convictions.

 The report also recognised the importance of exit services.
 We look forward to the Government reviewing, as recommended, how they can best strengthen and expand existing exit services, as well as publishing a national strategy for streamlining and resourcing this much needed support.
 We also believe it is the Government’s duty to ensure that their social and economic policies provide women and other vulnerable people with viable alternatives for survival.

 Consent, sexual freedom and the need to survive